google/neural-tangents/docs/stax.rst

     Sin

-Helper enums
+Helper classes
 --------------------------------------
-Enums for specifying layer properties.
-Strings can be used in their place.
+Utility classes for specifying layer properties.
+For enums, strings can be passed in their place.

 .. autosummary::
  :toctree: _autosummary